laravella/docs/readme.md

 ###cborgia/radiate
 HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, SASS, and a quick little login/register script to get you started.

-###laravella/ravel
-CMS built with Angular.js.
-Forked from raftalks\ravel but using Twitter Bootstrap style.

 ###laravella/crud
-Database Create, Read, Update, Delete package.  laravella/crud also makes provision for custom views and and AJAX friendly api so that you can basically achieve anything you want with it.
+Database Create, Read, Update, Delete package.  laravella/crud also makes provision for custom views and and AJAX friendly api so that you can basically achieve anything you want with it, above and beyond CRUD.

 ###laravella/cart
 A demo shopping cart built on laravella/crud (just an example project).